boringops-hq/boringops-hq.github.io/index.md

 ## The embodiment of calm technology

 Introducing calm into the noisy world of DevOps.
-- **Mindset**: choose predictability, trust, and stability over hype.
+- **Mindset**: Choose predictability, trust, and stability over hype.
-- **Discipline**: enforce consistency, standards, and stewardship.
+- **Discipline**: Enforce consistency, standards, and stewardship.
-- **Principle**: recognize innovation thrives when the foundation is solid.
+- **Principle**: Recognize innovation thrives when the foundation is solid.

 This is the unglamorous foundation that makes everything else possible.